-Credit in the VCE or VCAL: recognition of up to four VCE VET units at Units 1 and 2 level and a VCE VET Units 3 and 4 sequence.
+Credit in the VCE or VCAL: recognition of up to two VCE VET units at Units 1 and 2 level, and two VCE VET Units 3 and 4 sequences.

 Note: The Units 3 and 4 sequence of VCE VET Equine Studies is not designed as a stand-alone study.
 Students are strongly advised against undertaking the Units 3 and 4 sequence without first completing Units 1 and 2.

-The VCE VET Equine Studies program booklet contains information relating to the qualifications approved by the VCAA for delivery to VCE or VCAL students.
+The VCE VET Equine Studies program booklet contains information relating to the qualification approved by the VCAA for delivery to VCE or VCAL students.